CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * Initial implementation of core mechanic with Swing GUI (Click Mouse, increase counter, update screen).
 Commit seen 9/29/2019 Titled "Base Implementation".
     Served as a base to let the team spread out and add their sections.
 * Theme Integration from research; See Research/Theme Research.txt
+* Added 2nd currency and named both existing ones accordingly adding functions for both and integrated them into the GUI.

 Nigel
 * Application background music and button sound effects